NipunaMadula/NipunaMadula/README.md

 - 💞️ I’m looking to collaborate on projects that solve real-world problems, especially in tech and innovation.
 - 📫 How to reach me: You can reach me via email at nipunamadula2001@gmail.com.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love experimenting with new programming languages and have a passion for Linux-based systems!
+- ⚡ Fun fact: I love experimenting with new programming languages and have a passion for AI based systems!
 <!---
 NipunaMadula/NipunaMadula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+- 🚀 I’m always excited to learn about emerging technologies and trends in the tech industry! 🤖